 This is helpful because the health insurance process is slow and even if something is covered, even partially, reimbursements may take time to process.

-Once it’s on your credit report, your medical debt is displayed as an unpaid collection, and it will stay there for seven years.
+Once it’s on your credit report, it’s displayed as an unpaid collection, and it will stay there for seven years.

 When you pay it off, the item is then shown as being paid, and still remains visible on your report for the remainder of the seven years.
 Your credit score takes a big hit at the beginning, but the collection counts less heavily as time goes by.

-Currently, all unpaid collections are equally weighted on the FICO 8 scoring model, but the newest version, FICO 9, does not count medical as heavily as other types of debt.
+Currently, all unpaid medical bills are equally weighted on the FICO 8 scoring model, but the newest version, FICO 9, does not count medical collections as heavily as other types of debt.

 Unfortunately, it’s likely to take time for the majority of lenders to implement the new scoring model when analyzing loan applications.
 VantageScore 3.0 doesn’t count paid collections at all but isn’t used as widely as FICO.

-Even if you don’t know of any medical debt on your credit report, it’s smart to check your report every year just to make sure.
+Even if you don’t know of any medical debts on your credit reports, it’s smart to check your report every year just to make sure.
 You can get all three of your credit reports for free to ensure all your information is accurate.

-Collection agencies are required to follow specific protocols for notifying you of delinquent medical bills, but they don’t always do that.
+Collection agencies are required to follow specific protocols for notifying you of delinquent debt, but they don’t always do that.